Oil on canvas

 A direct contemporary reference to land alienation can be deciphered if one looks at the lower right section of the work.
 Here, on its side, is an envelope.
-At the apex of the fold are the words ‘WAY OUT’, a bitter comment on the then National government’s 1993 Fiscal Envelope which proposed, without prior consultation with iwi Maori, a non-negotiable package for the final settling of Treaty of Waitangi claims, with a ceiling of $1 billion.
+At the apex of the fold are the words ‘WAY OUT’, a bitter comment on the then National government’s 1993 Fiscal Envelope which proposed, without prior consultation with iwi Māori, a non-negotiable package for the final settling of Treaty of Waitangi claims, with a ceiling of $1 billion.

-The year 1995 saw unprecedented levels of dissent, originating in Maori loss of patience with government handling of land grievances.
-Waitangi Day was a major focus, followed by the occupation of Moutoa Gardens (Pakaitore Marae) in Whanganui; the occupation of the disused Tamaki Girls’ College, Auckland; the occupation of the marae at the Whakarewarewa Arts and Crafts Institute and another occupation by a hapu of Tainui of a hill behind the Huntly Power Station.
+The year 1995 saw unprecedented levels of dissent, originating in Māori loss of patience with government handling of land grievances.
+Waitangi Day was a major focus, followed by the occupation of Moutoa Gardens (Pakaitore Marae) in Whanganui; the occupation of the disused Tamaki Girls’ College, Auckland; the occupation of the marae at the Whakarewarewa Arts and Crafts Institute; and another occupation by a hapū of Tainui of a hill behind the Huntly Power Station.

-For those of us Maori who identify closely with the northern rohe (tribal lands) of Ngapuhi, the messages within it are reminders of a painful and frustrating past.
-The Dog Tax, for example, represented by the small and easily missed line of dog figures in the painting, is now embedded in our memories, reminding us of the efforts undertaken by government forces to oppress our tupuna (ancestors).
+For those of us Māori who identify closely with the northern rohe (tribal lands) of Ngāpuhi, the messages within it are reminders of a painful and frustrating past.
+The Dog Tax, for example, represented by the small and easily missed line of dog figures in the painting, is now embedded in our memories, reminding us of the efforts undertaken by government forces to oppress our tūpuna (ancestors).
 The heat of outrage at that punitive tax scheme which flows, lava-like, down through the generations, is obviously unabated as they burn in the heart of this artist and many other Māori alongside him.

 If, for example, the viewer takes this painting as an abstract landscape then some sense of cultural disruption becomes clear.
-Loss has occurred at the same time as change; immoral land sales and confiscations had widespread socio-cultural implications for Maori.
-Both Maori and non-Maori cultures failed to remain intact as compromises, conflicts and degradations of environments and people took place.
+Loss has occurred at the same time as change; immoral land sales and confiscations had widespread socio-cultural implications for Māori.
+Both Māori and non-Māori cultures failed to remain intact as compromises, conflicts and degradations of environments and people took place.
 This artist offers us a chance to accept that convoluted and often tragic history through the patchwork of symbols in this painting.